seafloor/DomCutter/README.md

 DomCutter
 =========
-*domain-based clustering for protein structure MQA*
+*domain-based clustering for protein structure model quality assessment*

 ### Outline
 -----------

-This project attempts to refine the quality assessment of protein models.
-When trying to predict the structure of a protein target, often several models can be obtained from different servers.
-These models then need to be assessed, but how do you know which is the best when you don't know what the actual structure looks like?

-Currently all methods do this by producing a global quality score for each model.
-Some are single-model methods that consider each model individually, others consider all models together and take a clustering-based approach.
-Here we apply hierarchical clustering to individual domains, rather than entire structures.
-This is because when global scores are used, the highest-ranking model may have a very poorly modelled domain yet still have the best global score.
-It's also true that most accurate model is often missed and another model is selected as the best.
-Our domain-focussed approach attempts to produce new global scores that are more accurate, and create hybrid structures that could be better in quality than any of the original models.
+This project attempts to refine the quality assessment of protein models by focussing on domains rather than whole structures.
+The term domain is used loosely: it may refer to a traditional domain prediction or a region predicted to be of different quality compared to the rest of the structure based on local quality scores or disorder predictions.
+The "domains" identified by these methods are scored separately via hierarchichal clustering.
+The resulting domain scores may be combined to provide a new global score, or they may be used to splice domains together into new structures.

 ### Sections
 ------------
-- round0: scripts to generate data from the previous method
-- round1: generates scores for separate domains
+- CombinedScores: generates scores for separate domains, as defined by PDP, and recombines them into new global scores
-- round2: generates hybrid models
+- Hybrids: generates hybrid models based on the best domains from CombinedScores (coming soon)
+- DisorderDomains: uses local residue scores to define "domains" and create hybrid structures (coming soon)
+- Analysis: scripts to reproduce analysis of all methods

 ### Notes
 ---------
-To run the code you will need [PDP](http://bioinformatics.oxfordjournals.org/content/19/3/429.long) and [ModFOLDclust2](http://www.reading.ac.uk/bioinf/ModFOLD/index.html).
-Analysis will need the [TMscore](http://zhanglab.ccmb.med.umich.edu/TM-score/) algorithm.
+You will need [PDP](http://bioinformatics.oxfordjournals.org/content/19/3/429.long) for CombinedScores and Hybrids, and [ModFOLDclust2](http://www.reading.ac.uk/bioinf/ModFOLD/index.html) for all 3 methods.
+Analysis will need [TMscore](http://zhanglab.ccmb.med.umich.edu/TM-score/).